Auth Security

 <script setup lang="ts">

-const { isAuthenticated } = useConvexAuth();
+const { isAuthenticated } = useConvexAuth()

 // Only fetch when authenticated

-const { data: profile } = useConvexQuery(
+const { data: profile } = await useConvexQuery(

 api.users.getProfile,

-computed(() => (isAuthenticated.value ? {} : "skip")),
+computed(() => (isAuthenticated.value ? {} : 'skip')),

 </script>